Popular search terms:

 2.

-• Requesting a Certificate of Discharge of Property from the Federal Tax Lien.
-The application process for a discharge is described in Publication 783, Instructions on How to Apply for a Certificate of Discharge of Property from Federal Tax Lien.
+• Request a Certificate of Discharge using Publication 783, How to Apply for a Certificate of Discharge of Property from Federal Tax Lien.

-• Requesting a Withdrawal of the Filed Notice of Federal Tax Lien.
-This application process, including the conditions under which a withdrawal may be issued, is described in Form 12277, Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien (Internal Revenue Code Section 6323(j)).
+• Request a Withdrawal of the Filed Notice of Federal Tax Lien using Form 12277, Application for Withdrawal of Filed Form 668(Y).

 Understanding your notice or letter